dedis/popstellar/docs/protocol.md

-                "-2 invalid resource (e.g. channel does not exist, channel was not subscribed to, etc.)", "-3 resource already exists (e.g. lao already exists, channel already exists, etc.)", "-4 request data is invalid (e.g. message is invalid), use the data field object to provide extra information", "-5 access denied (e.g. subscribing to a “restricted” channel)" ]
+                "-2 invalid resource (e.g. channel does not exist, channel was not subscribed to, etc.)", "-3 resource already exists (e.g. lao already exists, channel already exists, etc.)", "-4 request data is invalid (e.g. message is invalid), use the data field object to provide extra information", "-5 access denied (e.g. subscribing to a “restricted” channel)", "-6 internal server error (e.g. the server crashed while processing, its database is unavailable, its memory is exhausted, etc.)"
+            ]
         },
         "description": {